-The age 65 fortnightly pension amount becomes payable, regardless of your age.
-If there are eligible dependent children, a child allowance for each child is also payable (subject to certain conditions).
+If you have a pension option, the age 65 fortnightly pension amount becomes payable regardless of your age when you become permanently disabled.
+If you have eligible dependent children, a child allowance for each child is also payable (subject to certain conditions).